Improving Convergence and Generalization Using Parameter Symmetries: Theoretical Guarantees for Improving Optimization

 \section{Theoretical Guarantees for Improving Optimization}

-In this section, we provide theoretical analysis of teleportation.
+In this section, we provide a theoretical analysis of teleportation.
 We show that with teleportation, SGD converges to a basin of stationary points.
-Building on teleportation's relation to Newton's method, teleportation leads to a mixture of linear and quadratic convergence.
-Lastly, we show that in certain loss functions, one teleportation guarantees optimality of the entire gradient flow trajectory.
+Building on its relation to Newton's method, teleportation leads to a mixture of linear and quadratic convergence.
+Lastly, in certain loss functions, one teleportation guarantees optimality of the entire gradient flow trajectory.

-\paragraph{Teleportation} We briefly review the teleportation algorithm \cite{zhao2022symmetry} that exploits parameter space symmetry to accelerate optimization.
+\paragraph{Symmetry Teleportation.} We briefly review the symmetry teleportation algorithm \citep{zhao2022symmetry}, which searches for steeper points in a loss level set to accelerate gradient descent.
 Consider the optimization problem

-where $\mathcal{D}$ is the data distribution, $\xi$ is data sampled from $\mathcal{D},$ $\cL$ the loss, $w$ the parameters of the model, and $\R^d$ the parameter space.
-Let $ \mathcal{G}$ be a group acting on the parameter space, such that
+where $\mathcal{D}$ is the data distribution, $\xi$ is data sampled from $\mathcal{D},$ $\cL$ the loss, $\vw$ the parameters of the model, and $\R^d$ the parameter space.
+Let $ G$ be a group acting on the parameter space, such that

-Symmetry teleportation uses gradient ascent to find the group element $g$ that maximizes the magnitude of gradient and applies $g$ to the parameters:
+Symmetry teleportation uses gradient ascent to find the group element $g$ that maximizes the magnitude of the gradient, and applies $g$ to the parameters while leaving the loss value unchanged:

-When each loss level set consists of a single $\mathcal{G}$-orbit, this is equivalent to finding a point in the level set $S(x)=\{w: \loss(w) = x\}$ with the largest gradient norm: